Don’t face the IRS alone. Tax controversy requires an experienced team backing you up.

 Our broad knowledge of tax controversies and corresponding law helps us understand the best court for your specific issues.
-If you are considering tax litigation with the IRS or a state tax authority, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
-We serve clients in the U.S. and around the world from our offices in Bethesda, Maryland.
+If you are considering tax litigation with the IRS or a state tax authority, contact Rosefelt Tax Lawat 866-995-0061 or reach out by completing our ten-second contact form to learn more about your real options.
+We serve clients in the U.S. and around the world.

 United States Tax Court